Computer Science AMP

 |Pass comprehensive exams covering material from the 4 approved core courses.|

-Taking a core course at UVM for graduate credit and receiving a grade of B+ or better constitutes successfully completing the comprehensive examination in that area.
+Receiving a grade of A- or better in all courses constitutes successfully completing the comprehensive examination in that area.

-Students who receive a grade of B or lower in a core course, or students who took CS 224 at UVM (whether for undergraduate or graduate credit) and received a grade of B or lower, must pass an oral comprehensive exam in that area.
+Students who receive a grade of B+ or lower in any of their courses, or students who took CS 224 at UVM (whether for undergraduate or graduate credit) and received a grade of B+ or lower, must pass an oral comprehensive exam in that area.
 In this event, the Graduate Coordinator will form an exam committee for the oral exam(s).
-Each student who needs to take one or more comprehensive oral exam(s) should arrange a single date for all required oral exam(s) with the examiner(s) and then inform the Graduate Coordinator of the exam date.
+Each student who needs to take 1 or more comprehensive oral exam(s) should arrange a single date for all required oral exam(s) with the examiner(s) and then inform the Graduate Coordinator of the exam date.
 It is strongly recommended that the examination is completed during the academic year, unless all examiners voluntarily agree to give the exam on a date during the break.

 Requirements for Advancement to Candidacy for the Degree of Master of Science